 "I don't think I'll ever sleep again."

-A new mother with depression may be less likely to see the humor in this question and more typically responds with a more somber haziness, such as, "I don't know."
-The space between wakefulness and the so-desired but unattainable promise of sleep feels insurmountable.
-When she says "I'm so tired" you can practically feel it.
+A new mother with depression may be less likely to see the humor in this question and typically responds with a more somber haziness, such as, "I don't know."
+The space between wakefulness and the so-desired, but unattainable, promise of sleep feels insurmountable.
+When she says, "I'm so tired," you can practically feel it.
 It's no longer just about sleep.
-It's about her body betraying her, it's about defeat, and it's about the shutdown of her system.
+It's about her body betraying her, it's about defeat, and it's about the shutting down of her system.

 It's important that we get a clear sense of how much sleep she is actually getting.
 As we've seen, asking general questions will elicit unsatisfactory answers.
 We need to be specific:

-• Tell me a typical night's sleep, when do you go to bed, how many times to you awaken, why do you awaken (baby?
-Restlessness?
-Panic?)
+- Tell me about a typical night's sleep.
+When do you go to bed?
+How many times do you awaken?
+Why do you awaken (e.g., crying baby, restlessness, panic, etc.)?

-• How much sleep are you used to getting before the baby?
+- How much sleep were you used to getting before the baby?

-• Do you have any history of any sleep problems before the baby?
+- Did you have any history of sleep problems before the baby?

-• Do you feel you could sleep if your baby would be sleeping better?
+- Do you feel you could sleep if your baby were sleeping better?

 Many postpartum women want to believe that sleep is the answer.
-This simplifies things for them and it de-pathologizes it.
-I'm not sick, I'm just tired.
+This simplifies things for them, and it de-pathologizes it: I'm not sick; I'm just tired.
 However, keep in mind that most postpartum women who present with insomnia are not just having sleep problems, even if that is the only one they identify.
-Experts claim that most postpartum women who cannot sleep when their babies sleep are also suffering from symptoms of depression and anxiety that are contributing to their sleep disturbance.
+Experts claim that most postpartum women who cannot sleep when their babies sleep are also suffering from symptoms of depression and anxiety, which are contributing to their sleep disturbance.
 With acute anxiety, sleep can become the object of their obsession: What if I don't sleep again tonight?
 I can't go one more night without sleep.
 How will I function with no sleep?
 How can my husband sleep through the night like this?
-If I go another night without sleeping I know I'll really go crazy.
+If I go another night without sleeping, I know I'll really go crazy.

 So it's not just about sleep.
-You will find that when the depression and anxiety is treated, the sleep generally improves.
+You will find that when depression and anxiety are treated, the sleep generally improves.